apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

-## Dashboards and Alerting for Backlog and Latency
+### Dashboards and alerting for backlog and latency

-We have ~30k jobs, and we want to closely monitor and alert those jobs which run into abnormal states, so that we can quickly intervene.
-We have created dashboards for each application so that we can show the top latency list, and alert them based on thresholds.
-This is one example of the timestamp based latency dashboard for one application.
+We have about 30,000 jobs, and we want to closely monitor the jobs and receive alerts for jobs in abnormal states so that we can intervene.
+We created dashboards for each application so that we can show the list of jobs with the highest latency and create thresholds for alerts.
+The following example shows the timestamp-based latency dashboard for one application.
 We can set the alerting if the latency is larger than a threshold, such as 10 minutes, for a certain time continuously:

 <img class="center-block"